 Before the Diagnosis: Stories of Life and Love Before Dementia

 This book is a love story and a labor of love.
 It is an anthology of stories by 36 authors, each about a relative they have known and loved before that person was diagnosed with Alzheimer’s disease or another type of dementia.
-First and foremost, these stories are about human beings.
-They are about moms, dads, attorneys, teachers, sailors, dreamers, doers, and lovers.
-They are about people like you and me; people with hopes and plans for the future who lived, or are still living, a life worth remembering.
-I hope what you read in these pages touches your life.

 The essays submitted were everything from the eulogy read at the family member’s funeral to a beautifully polished narrative, transitioned using titles of Frank Sinatra songs.
 Some essays needed minor adjustments while others needed more extensive work.
 Each edited essay was returned to the author for their approval.
 Some essays were returned more than once as we worked together on the finished product.